Dr. Matthew Paldy, PhD, LP

 The Emotional Experience of Misalignment

-This can manifest as quiet resentment, hesitation about future planning, or uncertainty about whether the relationship is still moving toward a shared life.
+This may appear as hesitation about future planning, difficulty committing to long-term decisions, or a quiet sense of uncertainty about whether the relationship still reflects one's evolving identity.

 When Values Differences Become Clinically Significant

-Values differences become clinically significant when they begin to shape major life decisions—such as relocation, marriage, children, or career sacrifice—without a shared framework for negotiation.
+Values differences become clinically significant when they begin to shape major life decisions—such as marriage, children, relocation, or career sacrifice—without a shared framework for negotiation and decision-making.

-If this resonates with your relationship, I invite you to reach out.
+If this resonates with your relationship, I invite you to reach out for a consultation.